war/asset-loading/README.md

 ### AnimationPlayer::calculateCurrentScale
 Calculates the new scale for the current time value (`AnimationDataStruct::current_animation_time`).
 The same procedure described in [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentTranslation) is applied.

+### AnimationPlayer::setPlaybackSpeed
+Changes the playback speed for all `Mesh`, `EmptyNode`, and skinning animations.
+Input value must be greater than 0.

+### AnimationPlayer::resetAnimations
+Resets the animation cycle to the starting point for all `Mesh`, `EmptyNode`, and skinning animations.
+It does this by setting `AnimationDataStruct::current_animation_time` variable to 0.
 ## VAO

 The Vertex Array Object (VAO) holds VBO data required for rendering a mesh.
 A more detailed description can be found here: https://ogldev.org/www/tutorial32/tutorial32.html